-The Group's liquidity position - supported by suitable high-quality liquid assets (HQLA) and the significant contribution from stable customer deposits - remained within the risk limits set out in the current Group Liquidity Policy in the first three months of 2022.
+The Group's liquidity position - supported by suitable high-quality liquid assets (HQLA) and the significant contribution from stable customer deposits - remained well within the risk limits set out in the current Group Liquidity Policy in the first nine months of 2022.
 Both regulatory indicators, LCR and NSFR, were above the minimum regulatory requirements.

-Over the last 12 months, the Liquidity Coverage Ratio (LCR) of the Intesa Sanpaolo Group, measured according to Delegated Regulation (EU) 2015/61, has amounted to an average of 191.1%.
+Over the last 12 months, the Liquidity Coverage Ratio (LCR) of the Intesa Sanpaolo Group, measured according to Delegated Regulation (EU) 2015/61, has amounted to an average of 184.7% (184.5% in December 2021).

 The table below contains the quantitative information on the Liquidity Coverage Ratio (LCR) of the Intesa Sanpaolo Group, measured in accordance with the EU regulations and subject to periodic reporting to the competent Supervisory Authority.
-The figures shown refer to the simple quarterly average of the last 12 months of monthly observations, in accordance with Regulation 2021/637.
+The figures shown refer to the simple quarterly average of the last 12 months of monthly observations, in accordance with Regulation (EU) 2021/637.